 Texas settlers have gambled since before it became a republic and long before it joined the United States.
 The millions of modern-day Texas residents, like their neighbors in the other 49 states, still enjoy a pull of a slot machine or a hand of blackjack.
 But public taboo, and decades of recent tradition keep Texas gambling largely illegal.
 There may come a time when Texas warms up to legal gambling, for now it remains one of the more restrictive jurisdictions in America.

-Daily Fantasy Sports is currently the only available legal online betting options for Texans, though it’s still unregulated by the state and falls in somewhat of a gray area.
+Daily Fantasy Sports is currently the only available legal online betting option for Texans, though it’s still unregulated by the state and falls in somewhat of a gray area.
+All other online gambling activities are not permitted.
+It's likely that Texas online casinos and sportsbooks will be regulated at some point in the future.

-If online casino sites become operational in Texas, players will be able to sign up with a bit of personal information to register.
+If Texas online casinos become operational, players will be able to sign up with a bit of personal information.
 That usually includes name, date of birth, proof of residence and Social Security number.
 It may require a driver’s license or other formal identification.
-This is totally normal and players can feel at-ease because these sites are regulated and required to keep your information private at all times.
+This is totally normal as Texas online casinos will have to meet all the digital security standards.

 There are two legal tribal casinos in Texas which offer a variety of slot machines and digital games.
 Licensed horse racing and greyhound dog racing is legal.
 State-run lottery, bingo and daily fantasy sports are additional legal betting options for Texans.